Sh1nku/solrstice/wrappers/python/README.md

-from solrstice.clients import AsyncSolrCloudClient from solrstice.hosts import SolrSingleServerHost, SolrServerContext from solrstice.auth import SolrBasicAuth from solrstice.queries import UpdateQueryBuilder, SelectQueryBuilder, DeleteQueryBuilder
+from solrstice.clients import AsyncSolrCloudClient from solrstice.hosts import SolrSingleServerHost, SolrServerContext from solrstice.auth import SolrBasicAuth from solrstice.queries import UpdateQuery, SelectQuery, DeleteQuery

 # A SolrServerContext specifies how the library should interact with Solr
 context = SolrServerContext(SolrSingleServerHost('localhost:8983'), SolrBasicAuth('solr', 'SolrRocks'))